elywin/Devpost/_posts/2021-10-27-ProjectManagement.md

 - Risk analysis at every phase
 - Managing project management activities
 - Create the project team and assigns tasks to several team members.

+**Project planning**<br>
+Software project planning is task, which is performed before the production of software actually starts.